 AppleMusicLibrary_all.png

-Recently, I was wondering about which are the songs I listen to most often on Apple Music.
+Recently, I was wondering which songs I listen to most often on Apple Music.
 Sure, Apple Music can show you the “Top 25 Most Played” songs.
-However, it didn’t provide me with the instant overview I wanted to have.
+However, it didn’t provide me with the instant overview I wanted.
 And it’s not made for conditional filtering.

-Though, the very first thing that I realized when looking at the dashboard: my kids have a huge impact!
+That said, the very first thing I realised when looking at the dashboard: my kids have a huge impact!
 Just watch out for “Die drei ???
 Kids” or “Deine Freunde”…

 You want to have a look at your Apple Music Library, too?
 You have R and Tableau (Public)?
 Just follow these really simple steps.